How To Teach A Dog To Walk On A Leash!

 A classic harness and leash setup is nearly identical to this.
 Except instead of pulling a cart… they’re pulling you!

 To fix this, we’ll use the training techniques mentioned for the other two problems above.
-As your dog learns them, we’ll also introduce a front-load harness.
-This will cause your dog to steer to the side instead of directly charging forward, getting them further from their target and discouraging pulling.
+As your dog learns them, we’ll also introduce a front-load harness, like this Kurgo Dog Harness.
+This harness will cause your dog to steer to the side whenever they pull forward, getting them further from their target and discouraging pulling.

 Your dog is too excited to walk calmly or is barking at everything.